SwissAirfields/AirportXML/README.md

 # AirportXML
-Read and write airport XML-files - and do some stuff in between Check instructions.txt for more details
+Read and write airport XML-files - and do some stuff in between.

+Check instructions.txt for more details.